madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

-[^extensions]: My impression is, as time goes on, λ-calculus variants try to tame λ-calculus (simply typed, linear, dependent, etc.) while Datalog variants (relaxed range-restriction, functional symbols, explicit quantification, etc.) lets it run wild.
+[^extensions]: My impression is, as time goes on, λ-calculus variants try to tame λ-calculus (simply typed, linear, dependent, etc.) while Datalog variants (relaxed range-restriction, functional symbols, explicit quantification, etc.) let it run wild.

-[^select-before-join]: As it happens, select before join is usually (but certainly not always) the faster approach in real world.
+[^select-before-join]: As it happens, select-before-join is usually (but certainly not always) the faster approach in real world.
 However, this doesn't affect us at all because the performance benefit requires an indexed database for the columns that are grounded by substitution.